 This new reality hits us with the force of a speeding freight train.
 In some cases, it comes out of nowhere.
 No lights, no whistles, no warning what so ever.
 WHAM!
-Our life is shattered into a million pieces.
+Our life shatters into a million pieces.

-With increased rates of anxiety and depression it’s no wonder those with gluten-related disorders consider ourselves to have a lower quality of life than our peers.
+With increased rates of anxiety and depression, it’s no wonder those with gluten-related disorders consider ourselves to have a lower quality of life than our peers.
 As we might expect, grief soon appears.
-This is normal and healthy; we need to allow ourselves to process those feelings.
-It’s easy to understand how we could get caught up in a never ending downward spiral of negativity and despair; there are days we feel as if there is no way out.
+We need to allow ourselves to process those feelings.
+It’s easy to understand how we could get caught up in a never-ending downward spiral of negativity and despair.
+There are days we feel as if there is no way out.

 I’ve painted a rather dark and brooding [albeit realistic] picture of what it's like to live with a gluten-related disorder.
 For some, it's all of this and more.
 For others, they adapt and adjust with minimal or no hardship.
-I believe we’d see similar pictures if we explored other chronic health conditions or tragic life circumstances.
+We would see similar pictures if we explored other chronic health conditions or tragic life circumstances..

 We can’t help but wonder, will we ever feel better about our situation?
 Is there a way break out of these emotional and physical shackles?
 YES!